10 ft Evergreen Trees for Sale – Spruce, Fir & Pine Buying Guide

 - additional for specialty varieties, such as weeping forms.

 Norway spruce offers a more budget-friendly option for spruce if you are watching your budget but still want the classic conical shape.
+Firs provide bold color and year-round impact, making them a strong choice for both visual appeal and functional benefits.
+If you’re planting for cooling relief in summer while keeping privacy intact, explore more options in our guide to evergreen trees for shade.

 Fir: The Best of Both Worlds